Past Research Seminars

 • Developing and fostering relationships between faculty and students

 These High-Impact Scholars spent the 2021-2022 academic year engaged in research at their home institutions.
-Cohort members participated in virtual check-ins throughout the year and will now present their research alongside other presenters at the Best Practices in Christian Higher Ed conference hosted at ACU in Abilene, Texas, Sept.
+Cohort members participated in virtual check-ins throughout the year and presented their research at the Best Practices in Christian Higher Ed conference hosted at ACU in Abilene, Texas, Sept.
 25-27, 2022.

 Participants